 - Partial relief of pain when lying on the back

 - Limited spinal flexibility

-- Deformity and disability
+- Deformity and change in function

-Less Common Causes of Lower Back Pain
+Less Common Causes of Low Back Pain in Older Adults

 - Piriformis syndrome

 The age group at risk for degeneration in the spine is also at risk for degeneration in the hip joints.
 It is important to examine the hips, which may contribute to or cause low back pain, before selecting a treatment plan.
 One study showed that hip replacement surgery may effectively decrease back pain in patients with both hip osteoarthritis and lumbar degenerative disc disease.
 6 Ran TF, Ke S, Li J, et al. Relieved Low Back Pain after Total Hip Arthroplasty in Patients with Both Hip Osteoarthritis and Lumbar Degenerative Disease.
 Orthop Surg.
 2021;13(6):1882-1889. doi:10.1111/os.13135